UMMS-Biocore/dolphin/docs/_build/html/_sources/dolphin-ui/excelimport.txt

 * *Sample name:* The name of the sample.

-* *Lane name:* The name of the lane in which the sample resides.
-This lane must be present in the Lanes tab.
+* *Import name:* The name of the import in which the sample resides.
+This import must be present in the Imports tab.

 * *Protocol name:* The name of the protocol in which the sample used.
 This protocol must be present in the Protocols tab.